johannes-kratz/tpchgen-rs/README.md

   format.
 It depends on the arrow-rs library

-- [`tpchgen-cli`](tpchgen-cli) is a [`dbgen`] compatible CLI tool that generates benchmark dataset using multiple processes and supports custom distributions via `--dists-path`.
+- [`tpchgen-cli`](tpchgen-cli) is a [`dbgen`] compatible CLI tool that generates benchmark dataset using multiple processes and requires a distributions file via `--dists-path`.

 [Apache Arrow]: https://arrow.apache.org/
 [`dbgen`]: https://github.com/electrum/tpch-dbgen